graemetlloyd/ProjectWhalehead/Outline.md

 For each set of topologies and stratigraphic congruence results, we plotted a treespace plot in the R package `RWTY`.
 `RWTY` calculates the topological differences between the trees in the posterior sample using the Robinson-Foulds metric.
-This metric caclulates the number of splits that are on one tree, but not the other.
+This metric calculates the number of splits that are on one tree, but not the other.
-Then, it uses a multi-dimensional scaling algorithm to plot these differences to 2-D space.
+Then, `RWTY` uses a multi-dimensional scaling algorithm to plot these differences to 2-D space.
 We modified `RWTY` to color points according to their stratigraphic consistency score.
 We visualized the set of most parsimonious trees and the Bayesian posterior sample on the same treespace plots.